girlguidinghertfordshire/ggherts/_events/2023-03-26-county-youth-challenge-day.md

 Uniform is to be worn

-Places are limited so don’t delay book your place!

-For further information and to book contact <youthops@girlguidinghertfordshire.org.uk>
+For further information contact <youthops@girlguidinghertfordshire.org.uk>